python-gino/gino/docs/tutorials/fastapi.rst

 .. hint::

-    Whenever there is a change to the database schema in the future, just modify the GINO modules and run ``alembic revision --autogenerate`` again to generate new revisions to track the change.
+    Whenever there is a change to the database schema in the future, just modify the GINO models and run ``alembic revision --autogenerate`` again to generate new revisions to track the change.
 Remember to review the revision file - you may want to adjust it.